The Nickajack Naturalist

 The Committee was involved in planning a nature trail component of Jasper Elemetary School's Outdoor Education Initiative.

-Dr. Jeff Duncan, of the National Park Service's Rivers, Trails, and Conservation Assistance program provided much needed help in launching the Nickajack Coalition and developing the above Coalition brochure draft.
+Dr. Jeff Duncan, of the National Park Service's Rivers, Trails, and Conservation Assistance program provided much needed help in launching the Nickajack Recreational Corridor Coalition and developing the above Coalition brochure draft.

-By late 2009, it was determined the Greenways and Trails Committee had generally served its purpose of developing an outdoor recreational plan for Marion County, and the Nickajack Coalition was formed as its successor to promote the implementation of the plan, with myself, Bob Butters, being designated as the Coalition's coordinator.
+By late 2009, it was determined the Greenways and Trails Committee had generally served its purpose of developing an outdoor recreational plan for Marion County, and the NRCC was formed as its successor to promote the implementation of the plan, with myself, The Nickajack Naturalist, being designated as the Coalition's coordinator.

 Special thanks to Jeff Duncan and Daniel Carter for providing content for this page.